phillip-haydon/philliphaydon.com/_posts/2013-01-14-it-communities-like-hacker-news-are-full-of-assholes.md

 These are just some of the comments that appeared on Hacker News.

-The IT Community is a joke, that we as a collective community spanning 100's or 1000's or more, platforms, languages, frameworks etc, have to resort to personal attacks, and the same old generic bullshit arguments despite how far anything progresses.
+The IT-Community is a joke, that we as a collective community spanning 100's or 1000's or more, platforms, languages, frameworks etc, have to resort to personal attacks, and the same old generic bullshit arguments despite how far anything progresses.

 I don't think I'm immune to all this, as a .NET Developer I rant against Microsoft for the stupid things I think they do, I don't like ASP.NET MVC after playing with other frameworks that the .NET Community has some up with, and I'm always ranting about how shit Entity Framework is, but I'm not personally attacking someone or singling out an entire framework just because it was developed by a single company.